nuken/Kids-Learning-Hub/Alphabet/README.md

 1. Click the green **<> Code** button at the top-right of the project file list.
 2. Select **Download ZIP** from the dropdown menu.
 3. Unzip the downloaded file on your computer.
-You will have a folder containing `index.html`, `style.css`, and `script.js`.
+You will have a folder containing `index.html`, `style.css`, `script.js`, and other files.

 ### 2. How to Run This App